lioneaglesolutions/docs-2/expectations.md

 <a name="expect-toBeGreaterThanOrEqual"></a>
 ### `toBeGreaterThanOrEqual($expected)`

-Asserts that the value is greater than or equal to the expected one:
+Asserts that the `$value` is greater than or equal to the expected one.

 ```php
 expect($count)->toBeGreaterThanOrEqual(21);